TWC #055: Should I keep taking the pill during menopause?

 In summary, although pregnancy during the menopause is rare, it is certainly possible.
 The chances decrease significantly with increasing age.

-Which alternative contraceptive methods are recommended during the menopause?
+Which alternative contraceptive methods are recommended during menopause?

-Yes, they do exist – alternative contraceptive methods during the menopause.
+Yes, they do exist – alternative contraceptive methods during menopause.
 Hormone-free contraceptive methods are particularly recommended:

 Copper IUD